Gaige Grosskreutz says he feared for his life before Kyle Rittenhouse shot him during Kenosha unrest

 Prosecutors say Rittenhouse was a vigilante who escalated the situation and shed blood, while defense attorneys argue that the teenager acted in self-defense and was “attacked … in the streets like an animal.”

 At one point, Rosenbaum chased Rittenhouse down a street and threw a plastic bag at him; Rosenbaum also tried to grab the teen’s rifle.
 Rittenhouse then shot him.
-Others then followed Rittenhouse, including Huber, who swung his skateboard at the teenager, who shot him in the chest.
+Others then followed Rittenhouse, including Huber, who swung his skateboard at the teenager before Rittenhouse shot him in the chest.
 Huber’s father has said Huber was trying to stop “an active shooter [who] tried to flee.”
 Grosskreutz also pursued Rittenhouse before being shot.

 The trial has largely centered on dueling narratives laid out by the prosecution and the defense, with a stream of often-graphic video footage displayed for the jurors adding further glimpses of what happened in Kenosha last year.
 Experts have said that the trial’s outcome will hinge on whether jurors believe Rittenhouse’s self-defense claims and accept that he feared for his life each time he fired his rifle.